nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     Path to the directory containing server specific modules

 Enable_NFS_Stats(bool, default true)
-    Whether to collect perfomance statistics.
-By default the perfomance counting is enabled.
+    Whether to collect performance statistics.
+By default the performance counting is enabled.
 Enable_NFS_Stats can be enabled or disabled dynamically via ganesha_stats.